bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:31:04

 Exactly, exactly.
-So the obstacle in making `cross-input signature aggregation happen `was, whoa, we have this `problem of cancellation of keys`, and we need a solution for that.
+So the obstacle in making `cross input signature aggregation` happen `was, whoa, we have this problem of `cancellation of keys`, and we need a solution for that.
-And years ago I came up with what I thought was a solution for it, which is this delinearization trick of multiplying each key with a randomizer to stop that from happening.
+And years ago I came up with what I thought was a solution for it, which is this `delinearization` trick of multiplying each key with a randomizer to stop that from happening.
 And so we wrote that up and submitted it to places and like this is insecure or I think we noticed ourselves I think we found an attack ourselves before we tried to publish it like that this was insecure and we tried to fix it.
 That fix was what is now called the 'MuSig 'scheme, with three rounds.